Installing Cloud Application Gateway

 - .Net Framework - Version 4.8 is required for the legacy libraries and integrations

-- ASP.NET Runtime - Version 8.0x is required
+- .NET Runtime - Version 8.0x is required

 Deployment-specific conditions